Siilwyn/awesome-pixel-art/readme.md

 - [GIMP](https://www.gimp.org/) - Open source and free, works on Linux, macOS and Windows.
 Not specifically for creating pixel art but is more than capable to do so.
 - [Piskel](http://www.piskelapp.com/) - Open source and free, works in the browser, on Linux, macOS and Windows.
 Easy to try out in the browser saving sprites online.
 - [rx](https://rx.cloudhead.io/) - Open source and free, works on Linux, macOS and Windows.
 Minimalist and keyboard driven with animation support.
+- [Wobblepaint](https://www.lexaloffle.com/bbs/?tid=40058) - Pico8 editor that give life to pixel art with a little wobble.